Abingworth

 £200 Per Month Training Fee from 1st June

-Owned and bred by Chris Stedman and previously trained by Gary and Josh Moore, Abingworth is out of the Listed-winning hurdler Flute Bowl and made an immediate impression when second in a Huntingdon bumper on his racecourse debut in November 2021.
+Bred and originally owned by Chris Stedman and previously trained by Gary and Josh Moore, Abingworth is out of the Listed-winning hurdler Flute Bowl and made an immediate impression when second in a Huntingdon bumper on his racecourse debut in November 2021.
 Switched to hurdles the following season, he proved to be a progressive handicapper and opened his account with a gutsy win in a 2m4½f handicap hurdle at Plumpton in April 2023.

 Sent chasing at the start of the 2023/24 campaign, he was off the mark at the third attempt over fences when winning a 2m2f Taunton handicap.
 That victory sparked an excellent run of form, with runner-up finishes at Ludlow and Hereford following, before he won again over 2m4f at Wincanton in March 2024 from a rating of 107.